mountainMath/doodles/content/posts/2022-02-11-deadbeat-zoning/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/zoning-area-1.png" width="1200" />

-This shows what we already know, the deadbeat core low-density areas take up a huge portion of our city, and the low-density parts of the fringe will add to that.
+One issue here is that we are including agricultural zoning in Southlands in the "Rest" category, which inflates it's area.
+Still, this shows what we already know, the deadbeat core low-density areas take up a huge portion of our city, and the low-density parts of the fringe will add to that.
 We can combine the data from these last to graphs to see how much population change per area we got for each of these categories.

 <img src="{{< blogdown/postref >}}index_files/figure-html/pop-growth-per-area-1.png" width="1200" />